M-Kerr/LangCompareV2/README.rst

 How
 ---
-Select code files you'd like to time, LangCompare will compile (if necessary) then run the files in a subprocess, timing how long it takes for the code to complete.
+Select code files you'd like to time.
+LangCompare will compile (if necessary) then run the files in a subprocess, timing how long it takes for the code to complete.